Trump says date, place set for North Korea summit

 Trump also told reporters on Friday that he was not considering reducing the U.S. military’s presence in South Korea as part of the negotiations.

 “Troops are not on the table,” he said before a flight to Dallas, Texas, where he will address the National Rifle Association.
+But he also said he would eventually like to bring them home.

-Reporting by Lisa Lambert, Makini Brice, Roberta Rampton; Editing by Bernadette Baum and Alistair Bell
+Reporting by Lisa Lambert, Makini Brice, Roberta Rampton, Steve Holland and Jeff Mason; Editing by Bernadette Baum and Alistair Bell